New Hampshire: ELL Resources

-As of 2019, New Hampshire’s schools were home to more than 4,500 English language learners.
+There are more than 5,000 English language learners in New Hampshire.
 In recent years, the most common five languages spoken by ELLs in New Hampshire have been Spanish, Nepali, Arabic, Chinese, and Vietnamese.
 (U.S. Dept. of Education, National Center for Education Statistics)

 New Hampshire is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2003.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.